PawelLipski/-git-machete-blog-2/blog-2.md

 pretty much just like `git status` does.

-Now it's also more consistent with `git status` in that it uses the remote tracking branch information (as set up via `git branch --set-upstream` or `git push -u`) to determine the remote counterpart branch, rather than simply matching by name.
+Now it's also more consistent with `git status` in that it uses the remote tracking branch information (as set up via `git branch --set-upstream` or `git push -u`) to determine the remote counterpart branch, rather than simply matching branches by name.

 ## Don't remember what depended on what... branch dependency inference

-If you plan to add some existing local branch, but you don't remember what it actually depended on in the first place...
+If you plan to add some existing local branch to the dependency tree, but you don't remember what it actually depended on in the first place...

-`add` subcommand infers the upstream branch
+TODO add a branch that's not listed
+In the demo we have a branch ??? that is not yet listed in the definition file.

+Now let's just do `git machete add ????`

+TODO insert screenshot

+In case the desired upstream branch isn't specified with `--onto` option, `add` subcommand tries infers this upstream by some log/reflog magic similar to the one used for `fork-point`
+(as described in the first part of the series).

+TODO remove {
 	That's too complicated to outline in details, but in general it is based on a similar trick as the algorithm for determining the fork point:

 	To infer the upstream branch for a branch X reflogs of all other local branches Y are compared to the logs of (roughly) the reflog-wise earliest commits ever done on X.

 	Then, if ...

 	Some extra measures are taken to make sure that no cycles occur (so that we actually end up with a tree of branches and not some arbitrary graph).

-We set up the repository according to the script: ####

-Let's now run `git machete infer` to see what is being suggested:

-// Insert the pic
+}

+What's more, this inference is not limited to just a single branch - it can even be performed on repository where there is not `.git/machete` file yet to infer the entire dependency tree in a single pass!

+Let's now remove the `.git/machete` file (so that we make sure `git machete` doesn't have any hint on the inferred result) and run `git machete infer`:

+TODO screenshot

+In this case `infer` guessed the entire tree properly basically by just looking at branch reflogs (and also doing some tricks to prevent cycles from happening in the inferred graph).

-Now you can either accept the inferred tree with `y[es]`, `e[dit]` the tree or reject the suggested version with `n[o]`.
+`infer` gives the choice to either accept the inferred tree with `y[es]`, `e[dit]` the tree or reject the suggested version with `n[o]`.

-In case of `yes`/`edit`, the old definition file will be saved under `.git/machete~` (note the added tilde).
+In case of `yes`/`edit`, the old definition file (if it already exists) will be saved under `.git/machete~` (note the added tilde).

+At this point one can ask a question: why then do we even need the definition file since we can always infer the upstreams on the fly when doing `status`, `update` etc.?
+The reason against that is that ???we don't want everything to happen ?????, we need to leave a sensible amount of control in the hands of the developer while still helping ???

 ## Too lazy to think what to update next... dependency tree traversal